ChaseMillers/Maya---The-Stair-Maker-3000/README.md

 # Stone-Stair-Maker

+A stair maker tool for Maya

 By Chase Miller
-A stair maker tool for Maya
-Choose any given parameters and genrate a stair case.

-Install Instructions are on python file.

 ![](pics/tool.JPG)